rslabbox/chat-client/README.md

-Here is the direct English translation of your content:

----

 # Chat Client

 A modern, extensible chat client built with Tauri, Vue 3, and Rust.
 Features a powerful plugin architecture that supports dynamic loading and management of chat plugins.